NLeSC/collab-demos/demos/emetabolomics/README.md

 TODO

-- IP-whitelisting
+- IP-whitelisting:
-- Requires login
+- Requires login:
-- Works better with GPU
+- Works better with GPU: (speed, memory)
+- Database: (speed)
+- Network: (speed, interference of other devices when on wireless)

 # Technologically interesting aspects